ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/cloud/portal/cloud-portal-products-tab.markdown

 !["Figure 4 - New Product: Customize"](images\portal-products-002-customize.png "Figure 4 - New Product: Customize")

-- The display name is simply the name by which this product would appear in your Products tab.
+The **Display Name** is simply the name that would appear in your Cloud Products tab.
-- The Allowed IPs selection is important.
+{NOTE: Important }
-  It determines which addresses would be allowed to manage your database, adding an important layer to your database security.
+  The **Allowed IPs** section determines which addresses would be allowed to manage your database.
+  This adds an important layer to your database security.
+  {NOTE/}

-  You can set it to `0.0.0.0/0`, which would allow access from any location, or you can specify certain IPs or IP ranges.
+ - You can set **Allowed IPs** to `0.0.0.0/0`, which would allow access from any location, or you can specify certain IPs or IP ranges.
-  Be aware that you will not be able to access your instance from locations that are not specified in the allowed IPs list.
+ - Be aware that you will not be able to access your instance from locations that are not specified in the allowed IPs list.
-  You can edit the list at any time through the Portal.
+ - You can **edit the list at any time** through the Portal.
-  Regardless of the allowed IPs setting, your RavenDB Cloud instances will **always require** authentication using X509 certificates for access.
-The allowed IPs list limits service as an additional layer of security, but isn't the only one.
+ - Regardless of the allowed IPs setting, your RavenDB Cloud **instances will always require authentication** using X509 certificates for access.
+The allowed IPs list serves as an additional layer of security, but isn't the only one.

     {WARNING: }
     Azure products **do not permit** overlapping of addresses in the Allowed IPs list.